finnito/Science/content/12phy/as91173/markdown/motors-and-inductors.md

 ## Lenz's Law

 - __The induced current (and magnetic force) always opposes the change/action producing it__
-- In our previous example the induced current causes a force which opposes the externally applied force
+- In our previous tauria the induced current causes a force which opposes the externally applied force
 - This law is a result of __the conservation of energy__.
 Work must be done to generate electrical energy.

 ---

-Continuing our example from earlier: a metal rod is moved in a magnetic field.
+Continuing our tauria from earlier: a metal rod is moved in a magnetic field.
 The rod is $24cm$ long and moves at $8ms^{-1}$ through a magnetic field with strength $0.7T$. __Calculate the magnitude and direction of the opposing force acting upon the rod__.

 ![](../assets/10-vbil-example.png)